Mercosur: Member states

-Mercosur is composed of 5 sovereign member states: Argentina; Brazil; Paraguay; Uruguay and Venezuela (suspended since December 2016); and 7 associated states: Suriname, Guyana, Colombia, Ecuador, Peru, Chile and Bolivia, this latter in process of incorporation (since 17 July 2015); Plus two observer states: Mexico and New Zealand.
+Mercosur is composed of six sovereign member states: Argentina, Bolivia, Brazil, Paraguay, Uruguay and Venezuela (suspended since December 2016); seven associated states: Suriname, Guyana, Colombia, Ecuador, Panama, Peru and Chile; plus two observer states: Mexico and New Zealand.

-Following the impeachment of President Fernando Lugo by the Paraguayan Senate, this country was suspended from Mercosur, and the admittance of Venezuela as a full member became effective on 31 July 2012.
+Following the impeachment of President Fernando Lugo by the Paraguayan Senate, Paraguay was suspended from Mercosur.
+Shortly afterwards, Venezuela was admitted as a full member on 31 July 2012.
 Venezuela had four years to fully adapt to the trade bloc regulations and failed to do so, with the nation being suspended from Mercosur on 1 December 2016.
+Bolivia became a newest full member state on 8 July 2024.

+Member states

+Associated states

+In July 2024, Panama president José Raúl Mulino said his country was formally applying to join Mercosur as an associate member.

+Observer states

 Directly subordinated to the Common Market Group, the work subgroups draw up the minutes of the decisions to submit for the consideration of the council, and study specific Mercosur concerns.
 The work subgroups are: